USDA-SCINet/scinet-site/sn_collections/_events/bioinformatics/2025-05-15-reproducibility.md

 {:.usa-process-list__heading}
 ### Visualizing using JBrowse2 Desktop:

-JBrowse 2 Desktop is a powerful standalone genome browser that enables interactive visualization of genome assemblies, annotations, and sequencing data without a web server.
+[JBrowse2](https://jbrowse.org/jb2/download/) Desktop is a powerful standalone genome browser that enables interactive visualization of genome assemblies, annotations, and sequencing data without a web server.
 We can quickly inspect results from gene prediction pipelines like BRAKER, visualizing RNA-seq alignments, or comparing annotations.
 We will use JBrowse 2 Desktop on Ceres via Open OnDemand, focusing on gene annotation visualization and comparison.

 1. **Launch JBrowse 2 on Open OnDemand**
     - Open an OOD interactive desktop session